Empowering Time Series Analysis with Foundation Models: A Comprehensive Survey: Background

-Time series forecasting aims at predicting the future value with horizon $H$ based on the input time series with lookback window $L$.
+\textbf{Time Series Forecasting} Time series forecasting aims at predicting the future value with horizon $H$ based on the input time series with lookback window $L$.
 Given the input time series data $\bm{X}_L = \left\{ \bm{x_1}, ..., \bm{x_L}\right\}$, the forecasting model provide the predicted value for future $H$ timestamps by

 where $f:\mathbb{R}^{N\times L}\rightarrow \mathbb{R}^{N\times H}$ is a learnable forecasting function.
 Meanwhile, considering the length of the forecasting horizon, the task could be further divided into long-term/short-term time series forecasting.
 Based on the quantity of training data, few-shot/zero-shot forecasting pipeline could also be established.